How early is too early to get a flu shot?

 As an allergist and immunologist, I often get questions about the safety of getting the flu shot if you have an egg allergy or an immune deficiency.
 Most people with an egg allergy can get the flu shot safely.
 For those who have an immune deficiency, the killed vaccine is recommended for you and any close family members or household residents.

-Princess Ogbogu is director of Allergy and Immunology at The Ohio State University Wexner Medical Center.
+Kara Wada is an allergy and immunology specialist at The Ohio State University Wexner Medical Center.